Note: This video was made using an older version of the software.

 Welcome to the Verbum mobile app!
 In this article, we’ll briefly walk through the basic features of the app.
 For more detailed help, visit the Verbum Support center.

-Note: Some features below require a Verbum 10 license.
+Note: Some features available below may require the latest version of Verbum Bible Software.

 Skip ahead to: